-Principle of good faith: objective interpretation → normative consensus
+Principle of good faith: objective interpretation $\rightarrow$ normative consensus c) Defects in the conclusion of a contract

 Acting in good faith, art.
-2 CC (Civil Code)

-"1 Every person must act in good faith in the exercise of his or her rights and in the performance of his or her obligations."

-A declaration of intention is understood the way the other party of the contract could and did in good faith understand it.
+2 CC (Civil Code) " Every person must act in good faith in the exercise of his or her rights and in the performance of his or her obligations."
+A declaration of intention is understood the way the other party of the contract could and did in good faith understand it. performance of his or her obligations."